Making the most of classroom walls

 7. Technology definitions

-Students need to become familiar with the definition of technology and the specialist vocabulary used in the technology curriculum.
+Students need to become familiar with the definition of technology and the specialist vocabulary used in the technology learning area.
 Jeff had vocabulary resources that he’d used in his previous school and he created a set of A4 posters featuring definitions.

 9. Outcomes of interest